Envious-Data/Env-KB/README.md

  A custom mechanical keyboard inspired by the CFTKB Mysterium

 ### What Im currently doing
-* getting ready to make a first version PCB and send out to a couple people who were interested.
+* attempting to finalize everything so I can have JLCPCB make a first version.